 Practical Ministry Field Education

-There are two parts to this field work unit: theoretical and practical.
-For the successful completion of this course, students are required to complete both components:
+For the successful completion of this course, students are required to complete both the theoretical and practical components:

 The practical ministry component will be undertaken in a ministry setting chosen by you and negotiated with the Field Education Coordinator.
 You will be expected to engage in: